avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 Obtaining network time......
 Time received from NTP.
 ```

-* There will be errors displayed because the device still needs to be created in the IoTConnect GUI.
-Continue to the next section.
+> **Note:**  There will be errors displayed because the device still needs to be created in the IoTConnect platform.
+Ignore the errors and continue to the next section.

-## IoTConnect Device Template Setup
+## 10. IoTConnect Device Template Setup

 An IoTConnect *Device Template* will need to be created or imported.
+This defines the data format the platform should expect from the device.
 * Download the premade  [Device Template](files/xensiv-device-template.json).
-* Import the template into your IoTConnect instance:  [Importing a Device Template](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/import_device_template.md) guide
+* Import the template into your IoTConnect instance using this guide:  [Importing a Device Template](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/import_device_template.md)
-> **Note:**
-> For more information on [Template Management](https://docs.iotconnect.io/iotconnect/user-manuals/devices/template-management/) please see the [IoTConnect Documentation](https://iotconnect.io) website.

-## IoTConnect Device Creation
+## 11. IoTConnect Device Creation
 * Create a new device in the IoTConnect portal.
 (Follow the [Create a New Device](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/create_new_device.md) guide for a detailed walkthrough.)
 * Enter the **DUID** saved from earlier in the *Unique ID* field
-* Enter a descriptive *Display Name* to help identify your device
+* Enter a description of your choice in the *Display Name* to help identify your device
 * Select the template from the dropdown box that was just imported ("xensivdemo")
 * Ensure "Use my certificate" is selected under *Device certificate*
-* Browse and Select the "cert.txt" file saved from earlier
+* Browse and Select the "cert.txt" file saved in Step 6
 * Click **Save & View**

-## Verify Connection and Data
+## 12. Verify Connection and Data

 * Switch to the Serial Terminal application and Reset the board by pressing the **RST** button
-* After a few seconds, the device will connect, and begin sending telemetry packets
+* After a few seconds, the device will connect, and begin sending telemetry packets similar to the example below:

 ```
 Pressure : 841.57 mBar   Temperature: 29.15 øC
 >: {"d":[{"d":{"version":"02.00.00","random":34,"temperature":29.139999389648438,"pressure":841.57177734375,"co2level":994}}]}
 ```

-* Switch back to the IoTConnect GUI in your browser
-* Click **Live Data** on the left Device menu and verify telemetry is being populated
+* Switch back to the IoTConnect GUI in your browser and **Click** "Live Data" on the left Device menu and verify telemetry is being populated

-## Visualize Data
+## 13. Visualize Data

-* The data can be visualized by using the Dynamic Dashboard feature of IoTConnect.
+The data can be visualized by using the Dynamic Dashboard feature of IoTConnect.
 A sample dashboard that is preconfigured to display the Xensiv module's data is available here: [xensiv-dashboard-template.json](files/xensiv-dashboard-template.json).

-* Once downloaded, select "Create Dashboard" from the top of the IoTConnect portal and then choose the "Import Dashboard" option and select the template and device name used previously in this guide.
+* **Download** the template then select "Create Dashboard" from the top of the IoTConnect portal
+* **Select** the "Import Dashboard" option and **Select** the template and device name used previously

-* Congratulations, your sample dashboard should look similar to the one below.
+Congratulations, your sample dashboard should look similar to the one below:
   <img width="700" alt="xensiv_pasco2_dashboard_image" src="https://github.com/avnet-iotconnect/avnet-iotc-mtb-xensiv-example/assets/40640041/0d3047e4-bbe2-45a7-b959-88692919d4fa">

-## Troubleshooting and Known Issues
+## 14. Troubleshooting and Known Issues

-* The XENSIV board may be set to operate in different modes.
-The board is in the correct mode for programming out of the box.
-* Verify that the amber LED is solid to confirm the correct mode is enabled.
-* If the amber LED is flashing, press the `KP3_MODE` button on the bottom of the board until the LED is solid.
 * The board may not be able to obtain time from the NTP server.
 Resetting the board should re-try the NTP connection and will likely succeed on the next try.
 * On occasion, the CO2 ppm measurement may not be ready for retrieval.
-The sensor will report an error and the CO2 level
-telemetry value will not be reported.
+The sensor will report an error and the CO2 level telemetry value will not be reported.
 This error is transient and can be ignored.

-Additionally, the code can be modified to reduce the telemetry interval
-in order to allow the sensor to accumulate the value.
+The XENSIV board can operate in different "modes".
+The board is in the correct mode for programming out of the box.
+If you encounter issues flashing or configuring the board, verify that the amber LED is solid to confirm the correct mode is enabled.
+If the amber LED is flashing, press the `KP3_MODE` button on the bottom of the board until the LED is on solid to return to the correct mode.